jkeifer/410Labs/Lab1/README.md

 requirements outlined above is worth an additional 4 points.

-Failure to make a reasonable attempt to complete one of the requirements will result in an automatic loss of 50%.
-Code that does not make a reasonable attempt to address the requirements will get an automatic 0.
+Failure to make a reasonable attempt to complete one of the requirements will result in an automatic loss of 10.5 points.
+Code that does not make a reasonable attempt to address any of the requirements will get an automatic 0.